Tony-1024/Wavelet-Neural-Network/README.md

 Original and denoised (with Haar) severity signal in one chart

-The experimental results demonstrate the proposed model is more effective and accurate, it has a better ability for feature attraction and noise tolerance than conventional neural networks.
+Afer denoising, the denoised data is feed into a LSTM network.

 ![alt text](https://github.com/Tony-1024/Wavelet-Neural-Network/blob/master/images/The%20comparison%20of%20RMSE%20values.JPG)

 The comparison of RMSE values

 The result shows that lower RMSE values for wavelet neural network models when compared to a conventional network.
 Take DB3 for example, the MSE values of severity, program, and host predictions are 40.3%, 18.9%, and 16.4% less than the corresponding values of conventional neural network respectively.

+The results demonstrate the proposed model is more effective and accurate, it has a better ability for feature attraction and noise tolerance than conventional neural networks.